davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

       } Employee;
       ```

     - Then `sizeof(Employee) == 20` because `name` is a char array of length 16 and `salary` is an 4-byte integer.
-So `malloc()` will  allocate a chunk of `num_employees * 20` bytes, and return a pointer to the first Employee.
+So `malloc()` will  allocate a chunk of `num_employees * 20` bytes, and return a pointer to the *first* Employee (at location [0]).

-    - Remember that `malloc()` is type-agnostic; it doesn't care about what kind of data you intend to store in the newly allocated memory.
+    - `malloc()` is returns a pointer that is type-agnostic; it doesn't care about what kind of data you intend to store in the newly allocated memory.
 Therefore, it returns a `void*` pointer, so we need to cast this pointer into the desired type.
-Without the casting, C wouldn't know what the byte-boundaries are for each `Employee` object to do pointer-arithmetic!
+Without the cast, C wouldn't know what the byte-boundaries are for each `Employee` object to do pointer-arithmetic!
 For example, it wouldn't be able to associate `.name` with the first 16 bytes, nor `.salary` with the next 4 bytes!

   - Important: We can use array syntax over the allocated space!
 Yes!!!